lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/YAML101.md

       * 'BucketName' is nested within 'Properties'
       * 'Type' & 'Properties' with same level of indentation, are nested within 's3bucket'
       * 's3bucket' is nested within 'Resources'
-      * 'Resources' is a top-level key:value pair within the YAML template
+      * 'Resources' is a top-level key:value pair within this YAML template
     * Summary:
       * 'Resources' is a key:value pair where the value is a dictionary with 1 key:value pair (s3bucket)
       * 's3bucket' is a key:value pair where the value is a dictionary with 2 key:value pairs (Type & Properties)